jeremytammik/tbc/a/1875_dotnet_template_prism.md

 PLease mention these two projects in one of your blog posts, not for the clout, but first and foremost to let people know about them, so that they can hopefully contribute improvements and changes (more templates and maybe better templates too).

-Have a nice day,

-Diego Rossi

 Many thanks to Diego for sharing his work, and good luck to all making use of and contributing to it!

-Happy weekend!
+Have a nice day and a relaxing healthy weekend!